-I’m constantly on the hunt for a good gluten-free veggie burger.
+I’m constantly on the hunt for good gluten-free lentil patties.
 If you’re also GF + plant-based, then you know the struggle is real.

 So today we’re fixing that problem and whipping up these delicious little lentil patties made with butternut squash and quinoa flakes.
 Because we all deserve the perfect veggie burger!

 With all the cooking I do, you might expect that I make my beans from scratch, but funny enough lentils are the only beans that I cook.
 Other times I reach for the canned variety because they’re quick, convenient and always save me in a protein pinch.

 BUT cooking lentils from scratch is definitely the way to go.
 Not only is it super easy, but it also doesn’t take too long.
 You just add them into a pot with some water and let them simmer — just like you would rice or quinoa.